 If you’ve never tried Amazon Prime, you can get a 30-day free trial starting now and check out Prime Day when it rolls around.

-Your best bet is to start your trial right before Prime Day so you can take advantage of the free shipping and other Prime benefits through mid-November.
+Your best bet is to start your trial right before Prime Day so you can take advantage of the free 2-day shipping and other Prime benefits all the way through the Christmas shopping season.

 What Deals Are Being Anticipated?